leotrs/erdos/content/graphs/nodes_edges.md

 : If two nodes `u` and `v` are connected by an edge, they are called **adjacent** or **neighbors**.

 ## Problem

+There are many ways to represent a graph, For now, we choose the simplest possible way to do it, where each node is represented by a single integer, and each edge by a pair of two nodes.
+In this way, we can represent a graph in a file by defining the number of nodes, edges, and each edge in a separate line.

 For this problem, you need to read a file in this format and find the node with the most edges (or highest degree).